kaleido-public/django-client-framework/doc-src/source/intro/manage-backend-permissions.rst

         * the reverse relation field of the old related objects (eg, the ``.brand`` field for every old `product` being removed from the `brand`'s ``.products`` set)
         * the reverse relation field of the new related objects (eg, the ``.brand`` field for every new `proudct` being added to the `brand`'s ``.products`` set)

-The permission system affects the RESTful API request handlers.
+The permission system affects the REST API request handlers.
 For each type of requests, the handling algorithm is as the following:

 **Collection API**, `eg, /product/`